This list of the best network marketing tips & tricks in the industry will help you achieve success faster.

 They’ll try to get him to come up and he’ll say “no, I’ll give you a hundred bucks” or he’ll say, “it looks like we’re just too far apart.
 Thanks for coming in” and hold out his hand to shake.

 The lesson here for the network marketing professional is to control the negotiation or conversation.
 This is related to tip 17 (positioning) and tip 10 (no dancing like a monkey).

 When you’re talking with somebody, they may want you to stop everything and give them all the information right then.

-Even if you’re certain they’ll sign up you should follow the process with them.
+Even if you’re certain they’ll sign up, you should follow the process with them.
 One reason is because if a person is a sure sign up, losing your positioning can lose the close.

 Also, controlling this negotiation (leading them through your process) is critical because you’re teaching them by example exactly how to handle similar situations when they become a team member.

-Tip #19: Don’t Underestimate People or Yourself
+Tip #20: Don’t Underestimate People or Yourself

 This is crucial.
 You never know what somebody is capable of.
 You never know where a person is at and since skill is important but taking action is more important, you never know what somebody will do.